mathijs-m/PKS_engineering_SCA/Readme.md

 - `-maxSequenceID`: Maximum sequence identity to be included in the SCA.
 Default=0.8
 - `-maxGapsFrequency`: Maximum frequency of gaps at positions in the MSA.
 Default=0.2
 - `-minGapsFrequency`: Maximum frequency of gaps at positions in the MSA.
 Default=0.2
 - `-extract`: Switch to turn on or off extraction from the database.
+Only perform SCA and processing of the SCA results.
+This requires the sequences to be extracted by a prior run.
 - `-any_binding`: Any_binding option of the GenbankExtractor.
-This treats PCP
+This treats PCP, ACP and PP-binding domains as similar.
 - `-only_analyse`: Switches off sequence extraction, alignment and SCA calculation.
 Only performs analysis of SCA results.
 - `-hybrid_sequence`: Path to fasta file with the sequence of the artificial hybrid.
+This option ensures inclusion of a custom sequence that contains the query domain motif with a sequence weight of 1.0.
+This option is not used in the paper.

 ## Usage:
 1. Clone the repository to a cluster running on Linux.